tianocore/edk2/UefiCpuPkg/ResetVector/Vtf0/ReadMe.txt

 EAX/RAX - Initial value of the EAX register (BIST: Built-in Self Test) DI      - 'BP': boot-strap processor, or 'AP': application processor EBP/RBP - Pointer to the start of the Boot Firmware Volume

-=== HOW TO BUILD VTF0 ===

-Dependencies:
-* Python 3 or newer
-* Nasm 2.03 or newer

-To rebuild the VTF0 binaries:
-1. Change to VTF0 source dir: UefiCpuPkg/ResetVector/Vtf0
-2. nasm and python should be in executable path
-3. Run this command:
-   python Build.py
-4. Binaries output will be in UefiCpuPkg/ResetVector/Vtf0/Bin